-According to legend, St Dunstan had a number of encounters with the devil.
-The most famous story, which entered popular folklore, tells how he pulled the devil by the nose (as depicted above in a twelfth-century Canterbury manuscript!).
+According to legend, the great Archbishop Dunstan had a number of encounters with the devil.
+The most famous story, which entered popular folklore, tells how he pulled the devil by the nose with his blacksmith's tongs (as depicted above in a twelfth-century Canterbury manuscript!).

 Many people heard and saw this, and the following day they came to Dunstan and asked him what had happened.
 He said to them, "These are the tricks of devils, who try to trap us with their snares whenever they can.
 But if we remain firm in the service of Christ, we can easily defeat them with his help, and they will flee from us in confusion."
 And from that time he dwelt safely in his little cell.

 On another occasion, when Dunstan was praying alone, the devil appeared to him in the likeness of a wolf with a gaping mouth, snarling and baring his teeth.
 Dunstan would not be distracted from concentration on his prayers, so the devil suddenly changed himself into a little fox, trying to get Dunstan's attention by jumping about, contorting himself and trying to get Dunstan to laugh at him.
 But, smiling a little, Dunstan only said, "You are revealing how you usually behave: by your tricks you flatter the unwary so that you can devour them.
 Now get out of here, wretch, since Christ, who crushed the lion and the dragon with his heel, will overcome you by his grace through me, whether you're a wolf or a fox."

 Dunstan draws and the devil tries to distract him (source as above)